INCUBATOR PLAYREADING SERIES

 At Vashon Center for the Arts

-A Place Like This is a one-act by Islander Deb McCabe that takes place in a dystopian future where a family hides from radical oppressors as they recall similar atrocities in human history
+A Place Like This is a one-act by Islander Deb Pierce McCabe that takes place in a dystopian future where a family hides from radical oppressors as they recall similar atrocities in human history

 Directed by Kaycie Alanis & Amy Drayer